 Walter Verreydt

-Choice of wood:
+Choice of woods:

-Top: European spruce, Western red Cedar, Sitka spruce
+Top: European spruce, Western Red Cedar, Sitka spruce

 Back and sides: Rosewood, European maple, Cypress

-Neck: Cedarwood
+Neck: Cedar

-• Classical Guitar
+• Classical Guitars

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.

-• Luthier: Elvis Pajares
+• Luthier: Zbigniew Gnatek

-Construction Type: Double Top
+Construction Type: Lattice

 Top: Cedar